"Ultralight Helmet" (Turquoise) Mid blue .Fits 54 - 60cm

 At the final turn-off another quick look at our prize through the binoculars confirmed what we already knew.
 The following day was to be long, hot, and run-out to buggery.

 Upon arriving at the paddock that we used as a campsite, the sleeping quarters were arranged and a final gear sort and cull was undertaken.
 We shed nearly 2kg of superfluous weight and were happy with the final choice of rack.

 As darkness enveloped us the bush television was ignited and dinner was prepared.
 For Rod, a hearty feast of cold tinned ravioli in tomato sauce; Myself, I went another dehydrated meal, this time within the use-by date (barely).
-Rod though happy, was less impressed with his fare (“doesn’t taste as good as it did on my solo attempt of Lord Gumtree”), and was most disappointed that I could actually finish my meal this time, without complaining!
+Rod though happy, was less impressed with his fare (“doesn’t taste as good as it did on my solo attempt of Lord Gumtree”), and was most disappointed that I could actually

 A good read, thanks.
 Where is this wonder?